BebeSparkelSparkel/hra/README.md

 Comments can only be started at the beginning of the line and continue to the end of the line.
 The comment operator must begin the line.

+When using line continuation, comment lines are allowed between the continued lines and are ignored when assembling the logical line.
+For example:

 Comments can appear intermixed in data lines.
 See escaping in the [Data Lines](#data-lines) section to include lines beginning with the comment operator string in the file data.